indecisiveuser/indecisiveuser.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 <img src="/images/jan7-1.png" width="800"/><br><br>

-Since the repository definately exists, I turned to the other error, which about the publickey.
-Apparently, in order to access the repo, I need to create my own (and thus private) key.
+Since the repository definitely exists, I turned to the other error about the publickey.
+Apparently, in order to access the repo, I needed to create my own (and thus private) key.
 These keys are known as Secure Shell (or SSH) and I had never heard of them before this instance.
 Yipee.
-Anyways, I managed to find the solution to this problem the GitHub website, which has a nice step-by-step on how to generating your own SSH key [here](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and adding it to your GitHub account [here](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+Anyways, I managed to find the solution to this problem on the GitHub website, which has nice step-by-step instructions on [generating your own SSH key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [adding it to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
 Adding it to my GitHub account was very straightforward.
-I checked to see if GitHub now recognises it...<br><br>
+I checked to see if GitHub recognises my new SSH key...<br><br>

 <img src="/images/jan7-2.png" width="800"/><br><br>